PulseBeamDev/docs/concepts/security-and-architecture.md

 * You define the security policy on the token.
 We enforce policies that you set on the token.
 * Security policies restrict which peer(s) the peer you minted the token for can connect to.
 * We recommend more restrictive for higher security.
 To reduce potential impact of leaked tokens and prevent unintended usage.
 * You provide tokens to users, we recommend you authenticate users before providing them with tokens, to prevent spoofing and impersonation.
-See more in Authentication section.
+See more in the [Authentication](#peer-authentication-identity-and-authorization) section.
 * You define a TTL on the token.
 We recommend shorter TTLS for higher security.
 As it reduces potential impact of leaked tokens
 * You should manage token lifecycle in your client.
 By monitoring token session expiration time and refreshing the token before it expires.
 * You can immediately invalidate all tokens minted by your key by deleting the key from your PulseBeam project.
 PulseBeam does not currently support individual token revocation.